BerkeleyHCI/PolymorphicBlocks/getting-started.md

       ])
 ```

-> `IoController` defines an interface of a power and ground pin, then an array of common IOs including GPIO, SPI, I2C, UART, USB, CAN, ADC, and DAC.
+> `IoController` defines an interface of a power and ground pin, then an array of common IOs including GPIO, ADC, SPI, I2C, and UART.
 > Not all devices that implement it have all those capabilities (or the number of IOs requested), in which case they will fail with a compilation error.
 > This interface generalizes beyond microcontrollers to anything that can control IOs, such as FPGAs.